-The elbow joint is a modified hinge joint resulting in a wide range of movements of the forearm.
+The elbow joint is a modified hinge joint resulting in a wide range of forearm movements.

 Forearm flexion is rotation in the anatomic plane such that the radius and ulna move anteriorly.
-It occurs primarily in the articulation between the humerus and ulna and can achieve approximately 150° of movement.
+It occurs primarily at the articulation between the humerus and ulna and can achieve approximately 150° of movement in most individuals.
 It is the opposite of forearm extension.

-Forearm supination is rotation of the radius so the palm faces posteriorly (back to the anatomical position).
-It occurs primarily at the proximal radioulnar joint by rotation of the radial head against the radial notch of the proximal ulna, held in by the annular ligament.
+Forearm supination is the rotation of the radius so the palm faces anteriorly (into anatomical position).
+It occurs primarily at the proximal radioulnar joint by rotation of the radial head against the radial notch of the proximal ulna, held in place by the annular ligament.
 It is the opposite of forearm pronation.

-Forearm pronation is rotation of the radius so the palm faces anteriorly (away from the anatomical position).
+Forearm pronation is the rotation of the radius so the palm faces posteriorly (away from the anatomical position).
 It occurs primarily at the proximal radioulnar joint.
-Gravity also assists pronating the elbow.
+Gravity also assists in pronating the elbow.
 It is the opposite of forearm supination.

 - 1. Last, R. J., McMinn, R. M. H..
 Last's Anatomy, Regional and Applied.
 (1994) ISBN: 044304662X - Google Books